weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 are all about trying to impose immutability in a language that likes everything to be dynamic.

-So, if you do need to use them, here are some tips:
+However, if you do need to use them, here are some tips:

 * *--no-globals-backup* will disable the default backup-and-restore $GLOBALS
 * *--static-backup* will backup and restore static attributes by default